 The Art of Colour: Creating Spaces That Speak

-Hollie brings a special focus on colour selection when designing for dementia care.
-She emphasizes that the right contrast in colours is essential for aiding recognition and orientation, making the environment not only aesthetically pleasing but also functional and supportive for residents.
+Hollie from Studio Aitchay brings a special focus to colour selection when designing for dementia care.
+She emphasises that the right contrast in colour is essential for aiding recognition and orientation — helping to create environments that are not only beautiful, but supportive and intuitive to navigate.

-One of our recent projects involved collaborating with a care home group, where we reimagined their corporate colours into bedroom schemes.
-The design meeting resulted in four distinct schemes, each drawn from their branding.
-Our designers often draw inspiration from various sources, such as the heritage of the building, the location of the home, or even the name of the room.
-For instance, in the recent design of the Olive Grove suite for RCH Brentwood, Hollie leaned towards an Italian theme, incorporating orange trees in the wallpaper and abundant use of oranges and greens.
+In a recent project, they collaborated with a care home group to reinterpret corporate colours into bedroom schemes.
+The design process culminated in four distinct schemes, each reflecting elements of the organisation's branding.
+Their inspiration often stems from various sources, such as the heritage of a building, its location, or even the name of a particular room.
+For instance, in designing the Olive Grove suite for RCH Brentwood, Hollie drew upon an Italian theme, incorporating orange tree motifs in the wallpaper and a rich palette of oranges and greens.
+The result was a distinctive, character-rich suite — brought to life through made-to-order furniture and detailing by Edison & Day, crafted to meet both the aesthetic and functional needs of the care setting.

 Colour is more than just a visual element; it's a tool for communication and expression.
-Whether harmonising colours within a palette or using contrasting shades to add a pop, the choices we make in colour can profoundly impact the atmosphere of a space.
-It's all about creating harmony and balance, or sometimes, a bold statement that stands out.
-Sarah and Hollie’s designs are a celebration of how colour can transform and enhance spaces and their work shows how thoughtful use of colour can create atmospheres that truly resonate.
+Whether harmonising hues within a palette or using contrasting shades to create a focal point, the choices made in colour can profoundly impact the atmosphere of a space.
+It's about creating harmony and balance, or sometimes, making a bold statement that stands out.
+Thoughtful use of colour, as seen in the work of designers like Sarah and Hollie, reminds us that interiors are more than just spaces — they’re experiences, shaped by emotion, memory and meaning.

 Similar Posts